Chart Color Schemes

 The educational profile of Westlake exceeds national averages, with above-average qualification levels and academic performance metrics

-Westlake has a higher proportion of residents with university qualifications than Queensland (QLD) or Australia.
-Specifically, 44.9% of Westlake's residents aged 15 and above have such qualifications, compared to 25.7% in QLD and 30.4% nationwide.
+Westlake's educational attainment exceeds broader standards significantly.
+Among residents aged 15+, 44.9% hold university qualifications, compared to Queensland's 25.7% and Australia's 30.4%.
 Bachelor degrees are the most common at 28.7%, followed by postgraduate qualifications (12.3%) and graduate diplomas (3.9%).
-Vocational credentials are also prevalent, with 25.4% of residents holding them – advanced diplomas account for 11.3% and certificates for 14.1%.
+Vocational credentials are also prevalent, with 25.4% of residents aged 15+ holding them; advanced diplomas account for 11.3% and certificates for 14.1%.

-Educational participation is high in Westlake, with 29.7% of residents currently enrolled in formal education.
+Educational participation is high, with 29.7% currently enrolled in formal education.
 This includes 9.7% in primary education, 8.8% in secondary education, and 6.7% pursuing tertiary education.
-However, educational facilities appear to be located outside Westlake's immediate boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education